amorist/awesome/README.md

 - [vue-storefront](https://github.com/vuestorefront/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total coverage is just a matter of time.
 The API approach also allows you to merge VSF with any third-party tool like CMS, payment gateways or analytics.
 Newest updates: https://blog.vuestorefront.io.
 Always Open Source, MIT license.
 - [grpc-node](https://github.com/grpc/grpc-node) - gRPC for Node.js
 - [recharts](https://github.com/recharts/recharts) - Redefined chart library built with React and D3
-- [h5-Dooring](https://github.com/MrXujiang/h5-Dooring) - (H5编辑器)H5-Dooring是一款功能强大，开源免费的H5可视化页面配置解决方案，致力于提供一套简单方便、专业可靠、无限可能的H5落地页最佳实践。技术栈以react为主， 后台采用nodejs开发.
+- [h5-Dooring](https://github.com/MrXujiang/h5-Dooring) - H5 Page Maker, H5 Editor. | 致力于提供一套简单方便、专业可靠、无限可能的H5/PC页面制作解决方案.
 - [taskcafe](https://github.com/JordanKnott/taskcafe) - An open source project management tool with Kanban boards
 - [logbox](https://github.com/egoist/logbox) - View console logs and errors on any website without opening the devtools
 - [fullcalendar](https://github.com/fullcalendar/fullcalendar) - Full-sized drag & drop event calendar